 It’s true that the hallmarks of the COVID-19 crisis — isolation, anxiety, job loss, boredom — are the very triggers for addiction and relapse, so the overdose statistics are not surprising.
 But none of this means the pandemic is a barrier to recovery.

 September marks the observance of National Recovery Month, a celebration of those living in recovery.
 Here at Ideal Option, we have plenty to celebrate this year, despite all the challenges posed by COVID-19 and the consequences.

-“Every day, I see evidence of energy and life and happiness,” says Geoff Godfrey, an Ideal Option provider in Washington State.
+“Every day, I see evidence of energy and life and happiness,” says Geoff Godfrey, addiction medicine specialist in Washington State.

-Geoff not only meets with patients at Ideal Option but also hosts the popular “Recovery Gone Viral” Facebook Live events.
+Geoff hosts the popular “Recovery Gone Viral” Facebook Live events.
 Each weekday at 9am PST, folks with substance use disorder join in the lively discussion.
 Some prefer to remain a “fly on the wall,” absorbing other people’s stories.
 Others actively participate, cheering on those who are new to recovery and those who have yet to make the leap.

 “I’m scared — I don’t know if I’m ready for this yet,” one woman posted.

 “You’ve got this!!” another commented.
 “Hold on, because freedom is worth it!!”